openvstorage/ovs-documentation/Installation/geoscale.md

 - Once the Backend is created and the Backend Detail page is available, locate the performance nodes of the datacenter and click the "Initialize all disks"-icon and once all SSD disk are initialized click the "Claim all disks"-icon.
 - Edit the Backend to add the Domain tag of the datacenter.

-- To create the HDD capacity backend, open the shell of one of the performance nodes in the datacenter and [create an ABM Arakoon cluster](geoscalegettingstarted.md#creating-cluster-abm-optional) and extend it to 2 more performance nodes in the same data center.
+- To create the HDD capacity backend, open the Backends page in the the Open vStorage GUI.
-- [Create an NSM Arakoon cluster](geoscalegettingstarted.md#creating-cluster-nsm-optional) and extend it to 2 more performance nodes in the same data center.
-- Open the Backends page in the the Open vStorage GUI
 - Click **+ Add Backend**
     - Give the Backend a name
     - Select **Open vStorage Backend** as Backend type